dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 ### PhysicalFileProvider

 The <xref:Microsoft.Extensions.FileProviders.PhysicalFileProvider> provides access to the physical file system. `PhysicalFileProvider` uses the <xref:System.IO.File?displayProperty=fullName> type (for the physical provider) and scopes all paths to a directory and its children.
 This scoping prevents access to the file system outside of the specified directory and its children.
+The most common scenario for creating and using a `PhysicalFileProvider` is to request an `IFileProvider` in a constructor through [dependency injection](xref:fundamentals/dependency-injection).

-When instantiating this provider, a directory path is required and serves as the base path for all requests made using the provider.
+When instantiating this provider directly, a directory path is required and serves as the base path for all requests made using the provider.

 The following code shows how to create a `PhysicalFileProvider` and use it to obtain directory contents and file information: